Yueyuhou/FractionOpt/README.md

 This study aims to optimize the daily dose fraction based on individual responses to RT, minimizing toxicity while maintaining a low risk of  locoregional control(LRC) failure.

-## Features

-- **Dose Optimization**: Implements algorithms to optimize the distribution and timing of dose fractions.
-- **User-Friendly Interface**: Provides a straightforward interface for users to input treatment parameters and retrieve optimized results.
-- **Flexible and Customizable**: Allows users to adjust algorithms and settings based on specific treatment requirements.

 ## Installation

 To use this code, clone the repository to your local machine: